 - Students may be removed from the nursing program for demonstrating unsafe and /or irresponsible behavior.
-This includes, but is not limited to, administering medications without clinical instructor present; failure to follow the instructions of the instructor or any situation were patient safety was compromised
+This includes, but is not limited to, administering medications without clinical instructor present; failure to follow the instructions of the instructor or any situation where patient safety was compromised

 Uniforms are required for all on-campus labs and clinical experiences

-- uniform: White uniform with the York College Department of Nursing student patch on the left shoulder, white hosiery/ socks; clean white nursing shoes.
+- Uniform: White uniform with the York College Department of Nursing student patch on the left shoulder, white hosiery/ socks; clean white nursing shoes.
 All garments worn under the uniform should be white.

 - RN-BS students will wear a clean white lab coat in N 203 on-campus labs.